kubeedge/edgemesh/docs/proposal/edgemesh-ssh-proposal.md

 The ssh client initiates a request through the socks5 proxy and proxy the traffic to the socks5 proxy.

 **step1:**
 In the socks5 proxy, get the target host and target port.
-Convert the targat host to the target IP through k8s api.
-The edgemesh-agent on the node uses hostnetwork, so just take its pod id directly.
+Convert the target host to the target IP through k8s api.
+The edgemesh-agent on the node uses hostNetwork, so just take its pod id directly.

 **step2:**
 Encapsulate the converted target ip and target port and transmit them to the tunnel module